 - Does the extension have lots of downloads and positive reviews?
 (Beware of a string of 5-star reviews, identical comments, or comments all published on the same date.)

 - Are there third-party reviews (e.g. in tech blogs) that vouch for the extension?

-By downloading an extension, you’ll likely be enabling that extension to access any personal data that passes through your browser.
+By installing an extension, you’ll likely be enabling it to access any personal data that passes through your browser.
 So it’s best to know it comes from a reputable source and it has some social proof or third-party vetting.
-All of the questions above will help you determine the extension’s safety.
+The questions above will help you determine the extension’s safety.

 Every extension you install adds a security risk and a performance burden to your browser.
 If you’ve got 15 extensions installed—and running—you’ll likely see a slowdown in browsing and even device processing speeds.
 Everything will just move slower, or your computer’s fan might even turn on more.

 It’s best practice to monitor the extensions you’ve installed, and which are still actively running in your browser or on your device.
-This will ensure you’ve always got at least a general idea of what’s installed, in case you hear about a risky extension or a possible data leak.
-This happens regularly, and you’ll want to know if you’re one of the ones affected.
+Then if you hear about a risky extension or a possible data leak, you know to take action.

 Delete unused extensions

-Android-based mobile browsers offer three approaches to extensions:
+Mobile browsers generally offer three approaches to extensions:

 - Some are only compatible with native extensions from the browser maker

 The desktop version of Chrome, for example, supports thousands of extensions, but the mobile version of Chrome supports none.
 Other mobile browsers like Opera offer only native extensions, which are built by the publisher and managed by the user.
 Safari on iOS enables users to download third-party extensions through Apple’s App Store.